How We Fixed Energy.gov, and Why it Matters

 Beyond that, Energy.gov represents a revolution in the way government agencies create and deliver digital content to taxpayers.
 By creating an agile startup within a hulking bureaucracy, we situated technical and editorial professionals on one flat team, maximizing the potential to humanize a gigantic and misunderstood public institution.

 As the final Obama Administration appointee to manage daily operations for Energy.gov, I can tell you that it took a village of very smart people working overtime for eight years to make this happen.
 Many of them came before my time there.
-As such, this case study is meant as a high-level overview of the “before” and “after” — not an attempt to take credit for the entire enterprise.
+As such, this overview is meant as a high-level overview of the “before” and “after” — not an attempt to take credit for the entire enterprise.

 What this also isn’t: An exhaustive analysis of missed opportunities.
 The road to perfection is endless, and surely we could have done more or better work with a bigger budget, more time, and less red tape.
 But I think we did a great job with what we had.
 I hope the new administration picks up where we left off.